SDK

 The SDK handles token storage and refresh for you.

-• Tokens and minimal options are saved to localStorage in browsers.
-In non‑browser environments, an in‑memory store is used for the lifetime of the process.
+localStoragein browsers.
+In non‑browser environments, an in‑memory store is used for the lifetime of the process. - Authorization headers are added automatically for Sql/Rpc requests.

 CodeFlow (Browser, OAuth 2.0 Authorization Code + PKCE)